lukagabric/LPlaceholderTextView/README.md

 LPlaceholderTextView
 ====================

-UITextView subclass with placeholder text
+LPlaceholderTextView is a UITextView subclass with placeholder text.
 Just add LPlaceholderTextView class to your project.

 Sample implementation
 ---------------------